(Last Updated 08/22/2024)

 Food Donation Guidance

 RecyclingWorks in Massachusetts, which is funded by the Massachusetts Department of Environmental Protection hosts a page of food donation guidance.
-Though the page provides links to other general food safety resources, it does not specify food safety rules, regulations, or best practices in the food donation context.
+The page outlines best practices and provides links to other general food safety resources but does not identify specific food safety rules or regulations that apply in the food donation context.

 Overview